spectrocloud/librarium/content/api/1-introduction.md

 All requests are in the `JSON` format.
 In general, the request payload has three sections: *metadata, spec and status*.

-* *metadata* consists of common attributes for all the resources such as ids, names, creation timestamps etc.
+* *Metadata* consists of common attributes for all the resources such as ids, names, creation timestamps etc.
-* *spec* consists of attributes that define the resource
+* *Sspec* consists of attributes that define the resource
-* *status* contains the status information of the resource.
+* *Status* contains the status information of the resource.
 The API does not support creating or modifying the status section.

 <InfoBox>
 Certain update request schema have restricted spec resource definition and certain fields like uid, creation timestamp are not allowed to be modified post creation.